An official Arizona Main Street© program authorized by the Arizona State Historic Preservation Office

 Business & Economics: strengthening and diversifying the local downtown’s economic base

-If you live within the Vail School District boundaries, and are interested in becoming part of the Vail Connects Artist and Artisan Coop, contact Neal Lutyens at email@example.com or the Vail Preservation Society (VPS) at firstname.lastname@example.org.
-Look for the Vail Connects Coop page on the VPS website, www.vailpreservationsociety.org.
-Vail Preservation Society is proud to support the work of local artists and artisans.
+If you live within the Vail School District boundaries, and are interested in being a part of the Vail Connects Artist and Artisan Cooperative working group, contact the Vail Preservation Society (VPS) firstname.lastname@example.org.